 19 Apr Velodrome Moves Closer To Reality In Chester County, PA

 COATESVILLE, PA— The sale of Coatesville’s largest parcel (26.3 acres) known as the Flats was approved by a resolution on Monday, April 12, 2021 during a City Council meeting.
-After carefully vetting proposals, conducting public meetings, project reviews and negotiations, Coatesville’s Redevelopment Authority (RDA) recommended the sale of its largest commercial property in the City’s Qualified Opportunity Zone to IDG Development LLC, a Coatesville-based company comprising a joint venture between New Heritage Properties and Activated Capital.
+After carefully vetting proposals, conducting public meetings, project reviews and negotiations, Coatesville’s Redevelopment Authority (RDA) recommended the sale of its largest commercial property in the City’s Qualified Opportunity Zone to IDG Development LLC, a Coatesville-based company comprising a joint venture between New Heritage Properties and World Cycling Limited.
 City Council approved the sale in a 6 to 1 vote of its members.

 IDG’s plan calls for development of a $50-million National Sports and Events Center, a multi-use sports and special events facility.
 The NSEC will feature a world-class indoor velodrome that will both serve regional needs and become an international center for cycling.